garder14/erfnet-tensorflow2/README.md

 ![](assets/test2.png)
 ![](assets/test3.png)

-The above predictions are produced by a network trained for 67 epochs.
-The full training lasted 70 epochs (almost 10 hours on a single Tesla P100 GPU) but, as proposed by the authors, I used the checkpoint with the largest IoU score on the validation set (0.7084) for inference.
+The above predictions are produced by a network trained for 67 epochs, which achieves a mean class IoU score of 0.7084 on the validation set.
+The full training lasted 70 epochs (almost 10 hours on a single Tesla P100 GPU), but I used the checkpoint with maximum validation score for inference.
 The progression of this metric is shown below ([here](assets/iou_plot.pdf) with better quality):

 <img src="assets/iou_plot.png" width="70%">

-Furthermore, it should be noted that the inference time on Tesla P100 GPU is around 0.2 seconds per image.
+Furthermore, the inference time on a Tesla P100 GPU is around 0.2 seconds per image.

 ## Software installation